utpalkumar567/youtube-clone/README.md

 ## Acknowledgments

 Special thanks to the creators of ReactJS, Tailwind CSS, React Router DOM, and Redux Toolkit for providing the tools necessary to build this project.

----

-Feel free to customize this README according to your project's specific details and requirements.
-If you have any questions or need further assistance, please don't hesitate to reach out.
-Happy coding! 🚀